-An individual with a license to perform cosmetology, esthetics, or nails can legally perform microblading and cosmetic tattoo services ONLY if they also have a ‘Permanent Cosmetic Tattooer’ license as well.
-Having proper licensure guarantees that your artist has successfully completed proper training at a state approved school, that they have passed a written theory examination, that they are certified in Blood Borne Pathogens, and are training in First Aid and CPR.
+An individual with a license to perform cosmetology, esthetics, or nails can legally perform microblading and cosmetic tattoo services ONLY if they have a ‘Permanent Cosmetic Tattooer’ license as well.
+Having proper licensure guarantees that your artist has successfully completed proper training at a state approved school, that they have passed a written theory examination, and that they are certified in Blood Borne Pathogens as well as First Aid and CPR.

 What Do I Need To Know Before My Procedure?

 - All clients should avoid alcohol and caffeine 24 hrs before any procedure.

 - Having the procedure during your menstrual cycle may make you more sensitive to discomfort.

 - All clients should avoid blood thinning supplements and medications (always consult with your doctor before discontinuing any prescribed medication) I.e.: Coumadin, Aspirin, Vitamin E, Fish oil, Niacin, St. Johns Wart, and Gingko Biloba.